-- It is more likely that you will find a cancer that has come back or spread than your doctor. - If you notice a new lump or experience new symptoms, you should report this immediately, not wait until your next routine visit. - Everyone develops aches and pains.
-It is hard for you not to worry if you do experience pain or other symptoms. - In most cases these will not mean the cancer has returned.
+- It is more likely that you will find a cancer that has come back or spread than your doctor (with the exception of "in breast" local recurrences following breast conserving surgery, which are usually detected on annual breast imaging). - If you notice a new lump or experience new symptoms, you should report this promptly, and not just wait until your next routine visit.
+Everyone develops aches and pains. - It is hard for you not to worry if you do experience pain or other symptoms, however, in the majority of cases, these will not mean the cancer has returned.